vgripon/PyRat/README.md

 2. Run 'python3 pyrat.py --help' for a complete list of options.
 A good start is 'python3 pyrat.py --rat AIs/random.py'

-You can play with keyboard (tested on Linux and Windows) with 'python pyrat.py --rat human --python human'.
+You can play with keyboard (tested on Linux and Windows) with 'python pyrat.py --rat human --python human' (replace with 'python3' if running Ubuntu).
 The rat is controlled with arrows and the python with keypad.

 # Install